AlessandroPerazzetta/tetris-rs/README.md

 - **Smooth Graphics:** Powered by macroquad for fast, cross-platform rendering.
 - **Async Game Loop:** Responsive controls and silky-smooth gameplay.
+- **Bag of 7 Tetromino System:** Fair and modern piece generation using a shuffled bag of all 7 tetrominoes.
+- **Next Block Preview:** Always see which tetromino is coming up next.
 - **Customizable:** Tweak, extend, or theme the game as you like.
 - **Minimal Dependencies:** Lightning-fast builds and easy to understand codebase.